Gunpowder Milkshake: Music

 On December 16, 2019, it was announced that Frank Ilfman was hired to compose the film's score.
-The score album was released on July 14, 2021, by Milan Records.
+The score album was released on July 9, 2021, by Milan Records.

 Release

 Netflix and theatrical

-In February 2020, STXfilms acquired distribution rights to the film in the United States.
-In April 2021, Netflix bought the American distribution rights from STXfilms.
+In February 2020, STXfilms acquired distribution rights to the film in the North and Latin America and China.
+In April 2021, Netflix bought U.S. distribution rights from STXfilms.
 Gunpowder Milkshake was released on Netflix in the United States, Canada, and the Nordic countries on July 14, 2021.
 In the United States, it also received a simultaneous limited theatrical release.
 It was the most watched film of the week in the country upon its release, according to Nielsen.

-The film was released theatrically by StudioCanal in France on July 21, 2021.
-In Germany, the film was originally scheduled for release on September 2 but it was postponed and was later released on December 2, 2021.

-Sky Cinema released the film simultaneously with the theatrical release in the United Kingdom and Ireland on September 17, 2021.
+The film was released theatrically by StudioCanal in France on July 21, 2021, under the title Bloody Milkshake.
+In Germany, where the film was originally scheduled for release on September 2, it was released on December 2, 2021, by StudioCanal.
+Gunpowder Milkshake was released simultaneously in theaters and on Sky Cinema in the United Kingdom and Ireland on September 17, 2021.